Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/handy-incremental-parser.md

 Another problem is that PL compilers and appropriate IDE plugins are usually developed separately for each code editor.

-The solution for this problem might be designing compiler's front-end to work as a compilation server in incremental fashion:
+The solution for these problems might be designing compiler's front-end to work as a compilation server in incremental fashion:

  * It should be able to provide code editor through it's API with metadata on